 Why is there a specific name for these patients?
 Well, it's primarily meant to address the fact that obese patients may have slightly different needs that the hospital needs to account for.
 For example,.
 Ensuring that the clinic is adequately equipped (e.g., has bariatric beds available) and staffed is crucial to providing proper care.

 Since obesity yields an increased risk of some health conditions, patients may be additionally monitored by doctors - which is great, considering that an early diagnosis can save a life.
 The only thing better than prompt detection is prevention, which brings us to the following question: Do I qualify for a gastric sleeve (or other bariatric surgery)?

 Do I qualify for the gastric sleeve?
 BMI for weight loss surgery

-You need to have the right BMI for weight loss surgery.
+You need to have the right BMI for weight loss surgery - you can check yours with the BMI calculator.
 This is usually above 40, or 35 if you have an obesity-related condition that might improve with weight loss, such as:

-You're healthy enough for a surgery under general anesthetic.
+You're healthy enough for surgery under general anesthetic.

 Often, you need to show a history of unsuccessful dieting and exercise or that you had difficulty keeping the weight down.